 PARKING: There is a paid parking lot available for the price of 2 euros

 GUIDED CASTLE TOURS: The only way into the castle is through a guided tour of the castle that costs 8 euros per person.
-The guide will not speak English on the tour, but there is a brochure covering the tour in English.
-Children are allowed on the tour and pictures are not allowed
+The guide will not speak English on tour, but there is a brochure covering the tour in English.
+Children are allowed on tour, and pictures are not allowed

 GREAT FOR CHILDREN: Due to how the castle serves as a medieval museum with a fully fitted armory and suits of armor, it is a popular place to bring youngsters.